How to Beat the UK Plastic Tax in 2024

 Replace Your Packaging with Plastic-Free Packaging

-To avoid the PPT, plastic-free packaging made from natural, responsibly-sourced materials is the answer.
+To avoid the PPT, plastic-free packaging made from natural, responsibly sourced materials is the answer.

 As compostable and biodegradable packaging are still covered by the PPT (subject to review), let’s look at some alternatives.

-The UK’s First Plastic-Free, and Carbon Neutral, Packaging Supplier
+The UK’s First Plastic-Free and Carbon Neutral Packaging Supplier

-Our comprehensive range of plastic-free packaging includes cardboard shipping boxes, postal packaging and food packaging, all of which includes high-recycled content — much more than 30%, as stated by the PPT — and can be recycled or composted after use.
+Our comprehensive range of plastic-free packaging includes cardboard shipping boxes, postal packaging and food packaging, all of which include high-recycled content — much more than 30%, as stated by the PPT — and can be recycled or composted after use.

 We’re also officially carbon neutral, which means we balance out any CO₂ we release into the atmosphere through climate-positive activities.

 Choosing plastic-free packaging from us means you won’t have to worry about the Plastic Packaging Tax.
-Plus, you’ll be helping the environment by investing in sustainably-sourced packaging.
+Plus, you’ll be helping the environment by investing in sustainably sourced packaging.

 Beat the plastic tax with planet-positive packaging.
 Browse our plastic-free range today and get free UK mainland delivery with no minimum order value.